nickc1/skedm/docs/_build/html/_sources/score.txt

    :align: center

-The top is the [logistic map][logistic-map-wiki].
+The top is the `logistic map`_.
 It is a classic chaotic system.
 The second is a sine wave with a little bit of noise added.
 The bottom is white noise.
 After calculating near neighbors, calculating the forecast and forecast skill, the following plot is produced.

 .. image:: /_static/edm/forecast_skill_chaos_periodic_noise.png